Start Printed Page 44015

-Dates: You must submit your complete application by November 14, 2016 or it will not be considered for funding.
-Electronic copies must be received by www.grants.gov no later than midnight Eastern time November 7, 2016 or it will not be considered for funding.
+Dates: Application Deadline.
+You must submit your complete application by Midnight Eastern Time November 26, 2018, or it will not be considered for funding.
+Electronic copies must be received by www.grants.gov no later than Midnight Eastern Time November 19, 2018, or it will not be considered for funding.

-This Executive Order imposes requirements on RD in the development of regulatory policies that have tribal implications or preempt tribal laws.
-RD has determined that this Notice does not have a substantial direct effect on one or more Indian tribe(s) or on either the relationship or the distribution of powers and responsibilities between the Federal Government and the Indian tribes.
+This Executive Order imposes requirements on Rural Development in the development of regulatory policies that have tribal implications or preempt tribal laws.
+Rural Development has determined that this Notice does not have a substantial direct effect on one or more Indian tribe(s) or on either the relationship or the distribution of powers and responsibilities between the Federal Government and the Indian tribes.
 Thus, this Notice is not subject to the requirements of Executive Order 13175.
-Tribal Consultation inquiries and comments should be directed to RD's Native American Coordinator at email@example.com or (720) 544-2911.
+Tribal Consultation inquiries and comments should be directed to RD's Native American Coordinator at firstname.lastname@example.org or (720) 544-2911.

 Paperwork Reduction Act

 The Paperwork Reduction Act requires Federal agencies to seek and obtain Office of Management and Budget (OMB) approval before undertaking a collection of information directed to ten or more persons.
 In accordance with the Paperwork Reduction Act of 1995 (44 U.S.C.
-Chapter 35), the Agency conducted an analysis to determine the number of applications the Agency estimates that it will receive under the Delta Health Care Services Grant Program.
+Chapter 35), the Agency conducted an analysis to determine the number of applications the Agency estimates that it will receive under the DHCS grant program.
 It was determined that the estimated number of applications was fewer than nine and in accordance with 5 CFR 1320, thus no OMB approval is necessary at this time.

 A. Program Description

-This Notice announces the availability of funds for the DHCS grant program, which is authorized under Section 379G of the Consolidated Farm and Rural Development Act (7 U.S.C.
-2008u).
+The DHCS program is authorized by Section 379G of the Consolidated Farm and Rural Development Act (7 U.S.C.
+2008u), as amended by the Agricultural Act of 2014 (Pub.
+L. 113-79).
 The primary objective of the program is to provide financial assistance to address the continued unmet health needs in the Delta Region through cooperation among health care professionals, institutions of higher education, research institutions, and other individuals and entities in the Delta Region.
-Grants are awarded on a competitive basis.
+Grants are awarded on a Start Printed Page 44016competitive basis.
 The maximum award amount per grant is $1,000,000.

-Conflict of Interest means a situation in which a person or entity has competing personal, professional, or financial interests that make it difficult for the person or business to act impartially.
-Regarding use of both grant and matching funds, Federal procurement standards prohibit transactions that involve a real or apparent conflict of interest for owners, employees, officers, agents, or their immediate family members having a financial or other interest in the outcome of the project; or that restrict open and free competition for unrestrained trade.
-Specifically, project funds may not be used for services or goods going to, or coming from, a person or entity with a real or apparent conflict of interest, including, but not limited to, owner(s) and their immediate family members.
+Conflict of Interest—A situation in which a person or entity has competing personal, professional, or financial interests that make it difficult for the person or business to act impartially.
+Federal procurement standards prohibit transactions that involve a real or apparent conflict of interest for owners, employees, officers, agents, or their immediate family members having a financial or other interest in the outcome of the Project; or that restrict open and free competition for unrestrained trade.
+Specifically, Project Funds may not be used for services or goods going to, or coming from, a person or entity with a real or apparent conflict of interest, including, but not limited to, owner(s) and their immediate family members.
 An example of conflict of interest occurs when the consortium member's employees, board of directors, or the immediate family of either, have the appearance of a professional or personal financial interest in the recipients receiving the benefits or services of the grant.

-Delta Region means the 252 counties and parishes within the states of Alabama, Arkansas, Illinois, Kentucky, Louisiana, Mississippi, Missouri, and Tennessee that are served by the Delta Regional Authority.
+Delta Region—The 252 counties and parishes within the states of Alabama, Arkansas, Illinois, Kentucky, Louisiana, Mississippi, Missouri, and Tennessee that are served by the Delta Regional Authority.
 (The Delta Region may be adjusted by future Federal statute.)
 To view the areas identified within the Delta Region visit http://dra.gov/about-dra/dra-states.

-Economic Development Entity means any public or non-profit organization whose primary mission is to stimulate local and regional economies within the Delta Region by increasing employment opportunities and duration of employment, expanding or retaining existing employers, increasing labor rates or wage levels, reducing outmigration, and/or creating gains in other economic development-related variables such as land values.
-These activities shall primarily benefit low- and moderate-income individuals in the Delta Region.
+Economic Development Entity—Any public or non-profit organization whose primary mission is to stimulate local and regional economies within the Delta Region by increasing employment opportunities and duration of employment, expanding or retaining existing employers, increasing labor rates or wage levels, reducing outmigration, and/or creating gains in other economic development-related variables such as land values.
+These activities shall primarily benefit low and moderate-income individuals in the Delta Region.

-Health System means the complete network of agencies, facilities, and all providers of health care to meet the health needs of a specific geographical area or target populations.
+Health System—The complete network of agencies, facilities, and all providers of health care to meet the health needs of a specific geographical area or target populations.

-Institution of Higher Education means either a postsecondary (post-high school) educational institution that awards a bachelor's degree or provides not less than a 2-year program that is acceptable for full credit toward such a degree, or a postsecondary vocational institution that provides a program of training to prepare students for gainful employment in a recognized occupation.
+Institution of Higher Education—A postsecondary (post-high school) educational institution that awards a bachelor's degree or provides not less than a 2-year program that is acceptable for full credit toward such a degree, or a postsecondary vocational institution that provides a program of training to prepare students for gainful employment in a recognized occupation.

-Nonprofit Organization means any organization or institution, including an accredited institution of higher education, no part of the net earnings of which may inure, to the benefit of any private shareholder or individual.
+Nonprofit Organization—An organization or institution, including an accredited institution of higher education, where no part of the net earnings of which may inure, to the benefit of any private shareholder or individual.

-Project Funds means grant funds requested plus any other contributions to the proposed project.
+Project Funds—Grant funds requested plus any other contributions to the proposed Project.

-Rural and rural area means any area of a State:
+Rural and rural area—Any area of a State: